simonmichael/hledger/hledger/doc/hledger.1.md

 `--debug=N`
 : : show debug output if N is 1-9 (default: 0)

-## Common reporting flags

-These are supported by most commands, where applicable.
+Common reporting options are supported by most commands where applicable, and individual commands may provide additional command-specific options.
-They must be written after the command name.
+Both of these must be written after the command name.
-Additional command-specific flags are described in COMMANDS below.

 `-b --begin=DATE              `
 : include postings/txns on or after this date